softserveinc-rnd/blog/fpga-cnn/README.md

 - Compile
 - Quantize
 - And all using Vitis AI tools
-Run the model on the DPU (Deep learning Processing Unit) - a particular IP block for Xilinx boards with UltraScale+ chip on it.
-It is a part of Vitis AI.
+- Run the model on the DPU (Deep learning Processing Unit) - a particular IP block for Xilinx boards with UltraScale+ chip on it.
+It is a part of Vitis AI.<br>
 That is it!
 The development process is simple and is designed for AI programmers as much as for Embedded programmers.
 Performance (from official sites):
 Optimizer: reduce the model complexity from 5 to 50 times.
 Loss: up to 1% of accuracy.